 Section 4: Factors that Influence Climate

-Main factors that influence temperature include latitude, altitude, distance from oceans and lakes, and ocean currents.
+The main factors influencing temperature include latitude, altitude, distance from oceans and lakes, and ocean currents.
 First, Earth’s surface is divided into three temperature zones based on latitude.
-The tropical zone is near the equator, and it has a warm climate since it receives direct sunlight all year.
-The polar zone has a cold climate because sun strikes the ground at a lower angle.
+The tropical zone is near the equator and has a warm climate since it receives direct sunlight all year.
+The polar zone has a cold climate because the sun strikes the ground at a lower angle.
 The temperate zones occur between the polar and tropical zones.
 Their weather ranges from warm in the summer to cold in the winter.
-Secondly, climate is a factor because the air temperature decreases as altitude increases.
+Secondly, the climate is a factor because the air temperature decreases as altitude increases.
 Thirdly, large bodies of water influence temperatures because water heats up and cools down more slowly than on land.
 Marine climates have relatively warm winters and cool summers.
 Continental climates occur in inland areas and are often characterized by cold winters and warm or hot summers.
 Finally, ocean currents influence climate.
 Currents cool or warm the air above them, bringing warm or cooled air to the land it touches.

 The main factors that affect precipitation include prevailing winds, the presence of mountains, and seasons.
-Prevailing winds are winds that carry warm, moist air or cool air over the land.
-A mountain range in the path of prevailing winds influences where precipitation falls.
-Rain shadows are areas of low rainfall on a downward, or leeward, side of the mountain.
+Prevailing winds carry warm, moist air or cool air over the land.
+A mountain range in the path of prevailing winds will influence where precipitation falls.
+Rain shadows are areas of low rainfall on the mountain’s downward or leeward side.
 Seasons also affect precipitation.
-Sea and land breezes over a large region that change direction with the seasons are called monsoons.
+Sea and land breezes over a large region that change direction with the seasons is called a monsoon.

 - What two factors determine the climate of a region?